The 10 Best Premier League Debuts of All Time

 Against Bournemouth, the Frenchman displayed clinical movement, slotting home the opener before providing the assist for Cody Gakpo soon after the break.

 Beyond the goals, his mobility and pressing troubled defenders throughout the match.
-The reception he received upon leaving the pitch was one of appreciation not only for his productivity, but also for the sense of freshness he injected into the reigning champions’ attack.
+The reception he received upon leaving the pitch was one of appreciation, not just for his productivity, but also for the energy, the spark, the promise of things to come.

 7. Michu (Swansea City)